The mental activities involved in acquiring, retaining, and using knowledge.

 A bell-shaped distribution of individual differences in a normal population in which most scores cluster around the average score.

-The ability of a test to produce consistent results when administered on repeated occasions under similar circumstances.
+The ability of a test to produce consistent results when administered on repeated occasions under similar conditions.

 Triarchic Theory of Intelligence